Diyckstra/terraform-provider-deyckstra/website/docs/d/security_group.md

 layout: "aws"
 page_title: "aws_security_group"
 description: |-
-    Provides information about a specific Security Group.
+    Provides information about a specific security group.
 ---

 # Data Source: aws_security_group

-Provides information about a specific Security Group.
+Provides information about a specific security group.

-This resource can be used when a module accepts a Security Group id as an input variable and needs to, for example, determine the id of the VPC that the security group belongs to.
+This resource can be used when a module accepts a security group id as an input variable and needs to, for example, determine the id of the VPC that the security group belongs to.

 ## Example Usage

-The following example shows how one might accept a Security Group id as a variable and use this data source to obtain the data necessary to create a subnet.
+The following example shows how one might accept a security group id as a variable and use this data source to obtain the data necessary to create a subnet.

 ```terraform